IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 ```

-SGC that are expired based on the snapshot retention time can be deleted.
+Consistent immutable snapshots that are expired based on the snapshot retention time can be deleted.
 The snapshot retention time is configured in the configuration file as parameter `snapRetention` (see [Adjust configuration files](#Adjust-configuration-files)).
 To accommodate the automated deletion of SGC that are older than the retention time, the script `isnap-del.sh` is used (see [Delete safeguarded copy](#Delete-safeguarded-copy)).
 The example below deletes SGC that are older than 10 days.

 ```
 # delete snapshots older than 10 days at 00:00